djplaner/canvas-collections/docs/getting-started/101/concepts.md

-# Features - Canvas Collections
+# Concepts - Canvas Collections

-Adapted from the [Collections landing page](../../index.md) the following descriptions and videos provide an overview of what Canvas Collections can add to the Canvas Modules page.
+Adapted from the [Collections landing page](../../index.md) the following descriptions and videos provide an overview of the primary concepts that make up Canvas Collections and video examples of what they look like as you interact with Canvas with Collections installed.

 === "Canvas Modules"